District Annual Education Report

 Civil Rights Data

 We pride ourselves in providing a comprehensive educational experience.
 In addition to our core academic programs, we offer a variety of extracurricular and specialty programs to extend and enhance every child’s education.
-Grand Haven is a community where the school district’s residents have demonstrated great value for education, and have provided support for our programs and outstanding facilities allowing students, and the district in general, to prosper.
+Grand Haven is a community where residents have demonstrated a strong commitment to education and have provided valuable support for our programs, allowing students and the district to prosper.

 Sincerely,